 8:00am – Midwife inserted the Foley Bulb and said I was about 2cm upon insertion.

-9:25am – I got up to use the bathroom and the surges were even stronger.
+9:25am – I got up to use the bathroom, and the surges became even stronger.
 I got really hot and dizzy while I was on the toilet and threw up.
-Noah used some hydrotherapy in the shower after that.
-I used a peanut ball to lean over on the bed with the surges and sway my hips from side to side.
+Noah helped me use some hydrotherapy in the shower after that.
+Then, I used a peanut ball to lean over on the bed with the surges and sway my hips from side to side.

 Husband Fires the OB!